Yamada-dera: Subsequent developments

 Records of the temple in the Heian period are scarce, but it is known that Fujiwara no Michinaga visited Yamada-dera in 1023 and expressed admiration for the according to the Fusō ryakuki (扶桑略記).
-However, by the end of the following century the Kondō and pagoda had burned and, according to the Tōnomine ryakki (多武峰略記), the temple had become a branch of Tōnomine-dera (today's Tanzan Jinja).
+However, by the end of the following century, the Kondō and pagoda had burned, and, according to the Tōnomine ryakki (多武峰略記), the temple had become a branch of Tōnomine-dera (today's Tanzan Jinja).

 In 1187, warrior-monks from Kōfuku-ji attacked Yamada-dera, and stole the honzon of the Lecture Hall, a Yakushi Nyōrai triad, and made it the principal image of the East Kondō of Kōfuku-ji.
 Excavations have confirmed that the Kondō, pagoda, and lecture hall were burned down at the end of the 12th century, and it is believed that they were burned down during this incident.
 At that time, Kofuku-ji was in the process of being rebuilt after having been burned down by Taira no Shigehira during the Genpei War of 1180.
 The Yakushi Nyōrai statue stolen from Yamada-dera was destroyed in a fire in the East Kondō in 1411, and only the head survived, which was placed inside the base of the newly constructed principal image.
 The existence of this Buddha head was unknown until it was rediscovered in 1937.
 The two attendant statues, Nikkō Bosatsu and Gakkō Bosatsu, which were also stolen, are still in good condition in the East Kondō of Kōfuku-ji, and are designated as Important Cultural Properties, whereas the Yakushi Nyorai head is designated a National Treasure.
 After this incident, Yamada-dera seems to have fallen into disrepair.

 Later history

 Kamakura period documents indicate that the temple was involved in a land dispute in 1279, confirming that the temple still existed during this period.
 Excavations have unearthed roof tiles from the Kamakura to Muromachi periods, indicating that the temple was rebuilt on the site of the lecture hall.
 As a tile with name "Kōfuku-ji" written on it has been excavated, it is believed to have been a branch temple of Kōfuku-ji.
 In the grounds of the current Yamada-dera are a number of stone monuments bearing inscriptions from the Edo period.
-Yamada-dera was completely abandoned at the start of the Meiji period due to the Meiji government's anti-Buddhist Haibutsu kishaku policy.
+Yamada-dera was completely abandoned at the start of the Meiji era due to the Meiji government's anti-Buddhist Haibutsu kishaku policy.
 It was reconstructed in 1892 as a small Kannon-dō and priest's quarters on top of the ruins of the Lecture Hall.

 The current temple belongs to the Hossō-shū and its honzon is a statue of Jūichimen-Kannon thought to have been made in the late Muromachi period.
 Many of the foundation stones of the original temple were looted for use in gardens, and one is located at the Fujita Art Museum in Osaka.
 In 1975, the government purchased the site and developed it into a historic park in 2001.